 - In another episode, Castle jokingly answers the phone by saying, "No-Hassle Castle."
 We only hear his side of the conversation, but apparently Beckett threatens to start calling him that.

-- Detective Ryan on Castle is sometimes called "Honey Milk" after his revelation of the drink his girlfriend sometimes makes him at night.
+- Detective Ryan is sometimes called "Honey Milk" after his revelation of the drink his girlfriend sometimes makes him at night.

 - Mr. Rumbold on Are You Being Served? had the rather unflattering nickname of "Jug Ears".

 - Arthur "Two-Sheds" Jackson in Monty Python's Flying Circus.
 He's a composer who once told his friends that he's thinking about buying a second garden shed, so they started calling him "Two-Sheds".
 To his dismay, everyone asks him about the sheds.

 - "Tinkle Town", Jeff's nickname from when he was a boy.

 - Hornblower: Horatio's fellow midshipman of a bully calls him "Snotty" and his wife Maria "Horry".
 The first one is clearly meant to be offensive, but Maria genuinely doesn't know that he dislikes it.